MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/configure-custom-channel.md

 The Bot Framework **Direct Line** channel helps you to integrate your line-of-business (in-house) messaging channels into the Omnichannel for Customer Service app.

-For more information, see [Bring your own channel](../developer/how-to/bring-your-own-channel.md).
+For more information, see the developer guide, [Bring your own custom messaging channel](../developer/how-to/bring-your-own-channel.md).

 ## See also